udacity/transformers-and-attention-lesson/exercise-1-self-attention/starter/README.md

 # Purpose of this Folder

-This folder should contain the starter code and instructions for the exercise.
+This folder contains the starter code and instructions for the exercise.

+All of the required information is located in the file `exercise1.ipynb`.